elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/promises-chaining.md

 **Promises, async/await: Promise Chaining**

-**Question: What is the definition of promise chaining in JavaScript?**
+### What is the definition of promise chaining in JavaScript?

 **Interview Answer:** Chaining promises is the process of chaining subscribers of the initial promise.
 Typically, we will use the dot to chain each subscriber in the order that we want the subscribers to interact with the Promise.